netgwas: An R Package for Network-Based Genome-Wide Association Studies: Application to real datasets

-Fig \ref{thaliana-phenoGeno} shows the genotype-phenotype network for this population.
-The network reveals those SNP markers that are directly correlated with the flowering phenotypes.
-For example in long days, the phenotype days to flowering (DTF-LD) is directly associated with markers $snp158$, $snp159$, $snp160$, and $snp162$ in chromosome 5 which have assay IDs $44607857$, $44606159$, $44607242$, and $44607209$. \cite{balasubramanian2009qtl} have reported that the phenotypes DTF-LD is associated with markers from $snp158$ to $snp162$ with assay ID $44607857$ to $44607209$.
-Our finding regarding DTF-LD phenotype is consistent with their finding; however, our result has a much stronger interpretation compared to original findings, because we control for all possible effects.
-Thus, $snp161$ did not show any association with DTF-LD after adjustments, but $snp159$--$snp160$ and $snp162$ on chromosome 5 show an association with DTF-LD, even after taking into account the effect of all other SNPs and phenotypes.
-We remark that our method reduces the number of candidate SNPs and gives a small set of much more plausible ones. \cite{balasubramanian2009qtl} have reported that $snp158$ -- $snp162$ are associated with TLN-LD phenotype, But our method reduces this set to the smaller set of $snp159$--$snp161$ after we control the effect of all other SNPs.
-Moreover, it avoids many false positives that can occur when using traditional QTL analysis.
-Furthermore, the association between phenotype CLN-LD and markers $snp49$ and $snp50$ has remained undetected by the use of traditional QTL analysis.
-Our method goes beyond the bivariate testing of individual SNPs that looks only marginal association.
-Instead we use a multivariate approach which includes all the SNPs and phenotypes.
-In this regards, \cite{balasubramanian2009qtl} have reported that the TLN-SD phenotype is associated with a region in chromosome 5, whereas our proposed method shows that there is no direct link between the TLN-SD phenotype and a region in chromosome 5; TLN-SD is connected to chromosome 5 through the DTF-SD phenotype.
+The \emph{A.thaliana} genotype-phenotype network in Fig \ref{thaliana-phenoGeno} reveals those SNP markers that are directly affect flowering phenotypes.
+For example, markers $snp158$, $snp159$, $snp160$, and $snp162$ on chromosome 5 with the assay IDs $44607857$, $44606159$, $44607242$, and $44607209$ regulate the phenotype days to flowering (DTF-LD).
+For the same phenotype, \cite{balasubramanian2009qtl} have reported a wider range of markers (from $snp158$ to $snp162$ with the assay ID $44607857$ to $44607209$) that associate with DTF-LD.
+Our obtained smaller markers set is the result of controlling for all possible effects.
+In particular, the proposed method finds that $snp161$ does not show any association with DTF-LD after adjustments, but $snp159$, $snp160$ and $snp162$ on chromosome $5$ do show an association with DTF-LD, even after taking into account the effect of all other SNPs and phenotypes.
+Therefore, the {\tt netphenogeno()} function reduces the number of candidate SNPs and gives a small set of much more plausible ones.
+Moreover, \cite{balasubramanian2009qtl} have reported that the TLN-SD phenotype is associated with a region in chromosome 5, whereas our proposed method do not find any direct effect between TLN-SD and the region in chromosome 5, only through the DTF-SD phenotype.
+Furthermore, associations between phenotype CLN-LD and markers $snp49$ and $snp50$ have remained undetected in the previous studies of this population.
+This example was run in about 4 minutes on an Intel i7 laptop with 16 GB RAM.